pegros/PEG_SYS/README.md

 automatically purges old ones based on configurable durations (per object).

 It also addresses issues specific to **CRM Analytics** (or even **Marketing Cloud**), such as:
 * **Picklist Values** extraction for code-to-label picklist value mapping in DataFlows/Recipes (only the current situation of the configured picklist fields being stored, i.e. no history)
+* **System Permissions** extraction for Profiles, Permission Set Groups and Permission Sets (only the current situation being stored, i.e. no history)

 A **CRM Analytics** application is also provided to monitor the snapshots on a larger scale, with all the recipes required to initiate and update the underlying datasets.